 - 1 chili

-Fill into clean jars while hot — seal well
+- Fill into clean jars while hot and seal well

-The mango chutney goes great with (vegan) cheese, on snack platters — so it would be ideal for the appetizer board.
-Of course it's lovely with Indian dishes (which is also where it originates), with roasts, but also as a dip.
+The mango chutney goes great with (vegan) cheese and on snack platters — so it would be ideal for the appetizer board.
+Of course it's also lovely with Indian dishes (which is also where it originates), with roasts, or as a dip.
 As you can see, there are an incredible number of ways to use it, and there are no limits to your imagination.
-It's also really easy to make and works as a last-minute gift for an invitation.
+It's really easy to make and works as a last-minute gift for an invitation.

 Filled into pretty jars, nicely labeled and with a little decoration, it definitely makes an impression, and the person you give it to is sure to be delighted.
 Of course you can also give the matching cheese to go with it, fresh bread, or everything for a pretty appetizer platter.
 Ideally then with the matching knives from the Victorinox Swiss Modern collection and one of their lovely boards — because you can always use those.